-We outline what we know about Windows 9 release date, Windows 9 price and Windows 9 features.
+We outline what we know about the Windows 9 release date, Windows 9 price and Windows 9 features.
 Including Windows 9 screenshots, and the return of the Windows Start menu.

 It's fair to say that Windows 8 has not been a universal success.
 In many ways a necessary step not terribly well executed, Windows 8's attempt to stitch together desktop and mobile has been way too radical to encourage new users.
 And as the longer life of existing PCs and laptops combines with the growth of smartphones and tablets to continually slow PC sales, Window 8 has come to be seen as a dud.
 This means two things: expect a new and improved Windows in the fastest possible time, and expect it to be called 'Windows 9'.
 It's unlikely there will be a Windows 8.2, and there definitely won't be a Windows 8.3.
 (See also: Windows 9 rumours freeze corporate Windows 8 uptake.)

 Here we outline what we know about the Windows 9 release date, based on Microsoft communications and credible rumours.
 We'll also take a look at our analysis of what we expect Windows 9 to cost, as well as listing the features we expect to see in Windows 9.